Stay safe during a storm. Report all outages and downed power lines immediately.

 - Maintain a supply of prescriptions, nonprescription drugs, vitamins and special dietary foods.

-- Playing cards, books, drawing and writing supplies, and board games help pass the time.
+- Have playing cards, books, drawing and writing supplies, board games and more on hand to help pass the time.

 - Keep sanitary and personal hygiene supplies replenished.
 Premoistened cleansing towelettes are useful and help conserve water.

 - Use plastic trash bags and ties for garbage.

 - Put first-aid kits in your home and car.

 - Make sure you have cold weather clothing, foul weather gear, blankets and sleeping bags.

 - Consider purchasing alternative UL-approved heating devices.
 For example, a fireplace insert or woodstove will keep the heat in your home instead of losing it up the chimney.

 - Use flashlights and other battery-operated lighting instead of candles.